Rafiere/Rafiere/README.md

   - Other Languages: SQL and Markdown

-  - Other Tools and Topics: Linux, Networks, Git, Docker, Kubernetes, Ansible, Terraform, CI/CD, Prometheus and Grafana
+  - Other Tools and Topics: Linux, Networks, Git, Docker, Kubernetes, Ansible, Terraform, CI/CD, Prometheus, Grafana and New Relic.

   - IDEs: IntelliJ IDEA, WebStorm, GoLand, DataGrip, PyCharm and VSCode